 - Open a CD

 - Open an online savings account (CIT Bank has a great online savings account .
-I wrote a lengthy article comparing the best savings accounts for 2019.)
+I wrote a lengthy article comparing the best savings accounts.)

 - Diversify your overall investment portfolio with crowdfunded investments